Introduction to Falls Prevention

 What we will cover

-To book a place or to find out when the training sessions are being held, please contact Stephen Woodward at firstname.lastname@example.org or call her on 01902 297873.
+To book a place or to find out when sessions are being held, contact us at firstname.lastname@example.org or call us on 01902 297873.